 - Ghee

-- Usually ash gourd are large vegetables.
-They often range in few kilos in weight, hence they need to be carved into smaller manageable pieces for cooking.
+- Usually, ash gourds are large vegetables.
+They often range from a few kilos in weight; hence, they need to be carved into smaller, manageable pieces for cooking.
 For a serving for 3 people, you will need a piece weighing around half a kilo or 500 grams

-- Similarly finely grate the fresh coconut and keep it aside
+- Similarly, grate the fresh coconut and keep it aside

 - Mix everything well and cover the pan with a lid.
 Keep the heat on low-medium and allow it to simmer for around 15-20 minutes